E. M. Forster(1879–1970)

 Edward Morgan Forster, OM, CH

-The Edwardian decade was the productive one. *Where Angels Fear to Tread* appeared in 1905, *The Longest Journey* in 1907, *A Room with a View* in 1908 and *Howards End* in 1910.
-The four books made him, by his early thirties, the most-discussed English novelist of his generation alongside H. G. Wells and Arnold Bennett, and the one whose form most clearly inherited from George Eliot and Jane Austen the moral comedy of the English liberal manner. *Howards End*, in particular, anchored his reputation: the title-page epigraph *Only connect* became the most-quoted sentence in English liberal humanism through the next century.
-He wrote *Maurice*, an explicit novel of homosexual life with a happy ending, between 1913 and 1914, showed it to a circle of friends including Edward Carpenter at Millthorpe, and locked it in a drawer.
-He would not publish it in his lifetime.
+The Edwardian decade was his most productive.
+Where Angels Fear to Tread appeared in 1905, The Longest Journey in 1907, A Room with a View in 1908 and Howards End in 1910.
+The four books made him, by his early thirties, the most-discussed English novelist of his generation, the one who most clearly inherited from George Eliot and Jane Austen the moral comedy of the English liberal manner.
+The title-page epigraph of Howards End, Only connect, became the most-quoted sentence in English liberal humanism over the century that followed.

 Achievements